MayoCalc / Blog / Everyday

 12 Ways to Cut Your Electric Bill

 1. Adjust your thermostat.
 Each degree you raise in summer or lower in winter saves roughly 3% on heating/cooling costs.
 Setting your thermostat to 68F in winter and 78F in summer (when home) can save $100-200 per year.
-A programmable or smart thermostat automates this when you are asleep or away.
+A programmable or smart thermostat automates this when you're asleep or away.

 5. Air dry when possible.
 Your clothes dryer is one of the most energy-intensive appliances in your home.
 Air drying even half your loads can save $50-75 per year.